Skip to main content

 ConfigureSTXServices adds:

-• GraphQL HTTP client + typed services (STXLoginService, STXMarketService, STXOrderService, …)
+• GraphQL HTTP client and all typed services: STXLoginService, STXMarketService, STXOrderService, STXTradeService, STXSettlementService, STXProfileService, and more.

 Endpoints per environment